abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 find fault with ourselves, is that where suffering ceases?
 Take a look at where the mind goes and becomes contracted.
-Ask yourself, *Is this where the cessation of suffering is going to be found?* Because that's the reason we're here—to understand that.
+Ask yourself, *Is this where the cessation of suffering is going to be found?* Because that's the reason we're here---to understand that.

 So be really clear and try to bring that to mind.
 I often remind myself of this.
 Whatever problem or issue it is that I'm obsessing over, I say